Applied Learning Programme

 • To encourage students to stay curious and learn how technology can be applied in new ways to improve the quality of life around us.

 Students are exposed to basic computer programming using Arduino Boards to create an alert system.
-To cater to different student entry levels, the Micro:bit allows students to be active in writing codes using block programming which is easier to pick up at the elementary level.
+To cater to different student entry levels, the Micro:bit is also introduced to allows students to be active in writing codes using block programming which is easier to pick up at the elementary level.

 Students will experience intermediate programming skills to build complex smart systems using Arduino Boards to solve identified real-life problems of their choice.
 Secondary Two Normal (Technical) students will continue to master block programming with Micro:bits Module Two.

-The annual Innovative Showcase during the year-end Parent-Teacher Conference will provide a platform to exhibit students’ talents and interests through working solutions.
+The annual Innovation Showcase held during the year-end Parent-Teacher Conference will provides a platform to exhibit students’ talents and interests through working solutions.

-The ALP adopt a hands-on and collaborative learning environment approach which is essential in developing 21CC such as critical thinking, self-directed learning, creative problem-solving, effective communications and collaboration.
+The ALP adopts a hands-on and collaborative learning environment approach which is essential in developing 21CC such as critical thinking, self-directed learning, creative problem-solving, effective communications and collaboration.

-Apart from the school curriculum, all Secondary One & Two students will go on learning journeys and workshops during the ACTive Learning Week (hyperlink to ALW) in May to enhance their knowledge of STEM.
+Apart from the school curriculum, all Secondary One & Two students will go on learning journeys and workshops during the ACTive Learning Week in May to enhance their knowledge of STEM.

 Key Personnel IC: Ms Hoon Siew Hui (HOD D&E) [ext: 206]